ST-1101-gif/notes/cs161-compiuter security/Cryptography/symmetric.md

 One correct padding scheme is PKCS#7 padding.
 In this scheme, we pad the message by the number of padding bytes used.

+### AES
+AES encryption operates on a block of data through multiple **rounds** of processing.
+Each round applies a set of reversible transformations to a two-dimensional 4x4 array of bytes called the **​​State​​**.

+The main steps for encrypting a single 128-bit block are:

+Key Expansion
+  The original cipher key is used to derive a set of round keys (a key schedule) using the Rijndael key schedule algorithm.

+Initial Round:​
+- ​​AddRoundKey
+  Each byte of the state is combined with a round key using bitwise XOR.

+Main Rounds (Repeated for 9, 11, or 13 rounds depending on key size):​
+- SubBytes
+  A non-linear substitution step where each byte is replaced with another byte according to a lookup table (S-box).
+  This provides confusion.
+- ShiftRows
+  A transposition step where each row of the state is shifted cyclically a certain number of steps.
+The first row is not shifted, the second is shifted by one, etc.
+  This provides diffusion.
+- MixColumns
+  A mixing operation which operates on the columns of the state, combining the four bytes in each column.
+  This also provides diffusion.
+- AddRoundKey
+  The round key is XOR'd with the state again.

+Final Round (No MixColumns):​​

+- ​SubBytes​​
+- ​​ShiftRows​​
+- ​​AddRoundKey​

 ## Message Authentication Codes (MACs)